News and Announcements

 Scoring and Scorecards

 During Stroke Play tournaments (Weekend Tournaments and Thursday League), one person in each foursome is responsible for entering scores in Live Tourney scoring after each hole while a second person will keep a paper scorecard.
-Failure to enter scores for your foursome in Live Tourney scoring during the round mayresult in a 1-stroke penalty for each person in the group.
+Failure to enter scores for your foursome in Live Tourney scoring during the round may result in a 1-stroke penalty for each person in the group.
 Exception: If Live Scoring is not enabled when you tee off, and is not subsequently enabled by the time you complete the 5th hole (check again), you can defer entering your scores until the round is completed.
 Live Tourney scoring must be completed within 1 hour of completing your round.

 For Match Play, entering scores in live scoring during the round is optional but recommended.
 A paper scorecard must be maintained in all match play.
 If scores are not entered in live scoring during the match, they must be entered in Live Tourney within 1 hour after the round is completed.

 Paper Card: In addition to the live scoring, each group must keep at least one paper scorecard with all individual scores recorded.
 If a pre-printed scorecards are not provided, use a regular course scorecard from the golf course.
 The paper card should be kept by any player who is not the live scoring scorekeeper.
 Scores must be legible and any corrections made clearly.
-The card must be signed by the scorekeeper (marker) and by at least one other person in the group (certifier).
+The card must be signed by the scorekeeper (marker) and by at least one other person in the group (attest).

 Each foursome must compare the results on the paper scorecards with the live scoring results at the end of the round to ensure there were no typos entering live score results before turning in the paper scorecard.
 You would be surprised how rarely there are not any typos in the live scoring.
 Make sure you always do this carefully!

 Signed paper cards must be returned to the tournament director immediately following the round.
 If the tournament director is not available, a photo can be sent to EvergreenGC@outlook.com.
 This must be done within 1 hour after the completion of the round.
-Failure to turn in a card (paper or photo) promptly (1 hour) will result in disqualification per USGA Rule 3.3 b (2).
+Failure to turn in a card (paper or photo) promptly (1 hour) will result in disqualification per USGA Rule 3.3 b (2)

-For Thursday 9-hole league, if you choose to play additional holes, someone from your group (or a group after yours) must bring the cards in to the tournament director.
+For Thursday 9-hole league, if you choose to play additional holes, someone from your group (or a group after yours) must bring the cards to the tournament director.
 Do not plan to turn your paper cards in after playing 18 holes on Thursdays, they must be turned in within 1 hour of the completion of your round.
 The tournament director will not stick around waiting for you.
 Cards may be turned in at the course, or frequently, at Black Raven brewing on 95th Street in Redmond.

 Match Play: We will not be collecting paper scorecards.
 Pease send in a photo of the scorecard to EvergreenGC@outlook.com.
 See match play instructions for details.